Crystallin: Function

 The main function of crystallins at least in the lens of the eye is probably to increase the refractive index while not obstructing light.
 However, this is not their only function.
 It has become clear that crystallins may have several metabolic and regulatory functions, both within the lens and in other parts of the body.
 More proteins containing βγ-crystallin domains have now been characterized as calcium binding proteins with Greek key motif as a novel calcium-binding motif.

-Enzyme activity
+Enzyme activity and evolution

 Some crystallins are active enzymes, while others lack activity but show homology to other enzymes.
 The crystallins of different groups of organisms are related to a large number of different proteins, with those from birds and reptiles related to lactate dehydrogenase and argininosuccinate lyase, those of mammals to alcohol dehydrogenase and quinone reductase, and those of cephalopods to glutathione S-transferase and aldehyde dehydrogenase.
-Whether these crystallins are products of a fortuitous accident of evolution, in that these particular enzymes happened to be transparent and highly soluble, or whether these diverse enzymatic activities are part of the protective machinery of the lens, is an active research topic.
+These particular enzymes or some mutated forms happened to be transparent and highly soluble and thus potential building material for animal lenses.
 The recruitment of protein that originally evolved with one function to serve a second, unrelated function is an example of an exaptation.

+While crystallins appear to have evolved from enzymes, most copies in the human genome have arisen from gene duplications.
+Most notably, there are 2 gene clusters in the human genome, one on chromosome 2 and one on chromosome 22.